Virus: Materials science and nanotechnology

-Current trends in nanotechnology promise to make much more versatile use of viruses.
 From the viewpoint of a materials scientist, viruses can be regarded as organic nanoparticles.
 Their surface carries specific tools that enable them to cross the barriers of their host cells.
 The size and shape of viruses and the number and nature of the functional groups on their surface are precisely defined.
 As such, viruses are commonly used in materials science as scaffolds for covalently linked surface modifications.
 A particular quality of viruses is that they can be tailored by directed evolution.
 The powerful techniques developed by life sciences are becoming the basis of engineering approaches towards nanomaterials, opening a wide range of applications far beyond biology and medicine.
 Because of their size, shape, and well-defined chemical structures, viruses have been used as templates for organising materials on the nanoscale.
-Recent examples include work at the Naval Research Laboratory in Washington, D.C., using Cowpea mosaic virus (CPMV) particles to amplify signals in DNA microarray based sensors.
+Examples include the work at the Naval Research Laboratory in Washington, D.C., using Cowpea mosaic virus (CPMV) particles to amplify signals in DNA microarray based sensors.
 In this application, the virus particles separate the fluorescent dyes used for signalling to prevent the formation of non-fluorescent dimers that act as quenchers.
 Another example is the use of CPMV as a nanoscale breadboard for molecular electronics.